Expenses for costs from the EU

 Here's how to tag an out-of-pocket expense as a purchase of goods or services outside the UK but within the EU.

-This applies to goods and services that were delivered to you in the UK, rather than expenses bought while travelling abroad.
+An expense should be classed as EC Goods or EC Services when it applies to goods and services that were delivered to you in the UK, rather than goods or services that you bought while travelling abroad.

 Before you can tag these expenses as EU, you need to enable the VAT reporting in FreeAgent.
 To do this choose Settings, VAT Registration.